The Mirror Talks – Reflections on Narcissism #3 July 19, 2009

 Let’s face it, real relationships involve who’s cooking dinner (and doing the dishes), which bills should be paid (or go unpaid), root canals, and trips to the urologist.
 This is not the unique life the Narcissist envisioned.
 So what if he’s two hours late and didn’t call.
 Geez, you’re so demanding!
 Reality can’t compete with a fantasy, so the Narcissist immediately begins chipping away at that pedestal he put you on.
 The D&D is underway.

 Unlike those greyhounds, the Narcissist never learns.
 He truly believes he can run that race again and next time (or the next, or the next) things will turn out just the way he imagined.
-Yes, it’s sad, because we already know how the story will end – Badly.
+Yes, it’s sad, because we already know how the story will end – badly.
 But for those with NPD, it’s in their nature and there’s absolutely nothing you can do to change that.

 The rest of us know that “ideal love” exists only in fairy tales.
 We’re happy to settle for real love.